 I rush home, strip her down and start throwing cold wash cloths on her.
 FINALLY, she starts moving!
 After about a minute (felt like a lifetime) she starts to open her eyes and about a minute later she starts to cry!
 Sweetest sound ever.
 I shove a bottle in her mouth and she chugs 6 oz!!!
 Her body is still very warm but she was ok!!!!
 By the end of the feed she was back to normal temperature and smiling at me!
 Of course during the feed, I go to “what if?” land and start crying thinking of everything that could have been so different and how grateful I was that my sweet baby girl was ok!!!

-If I could drive home any fact for other moms, it would be that if it happened to me it could happen to anybody!
-My girlfriend and I were constantly checking on her and neither one of us saw any obvious red flags that she was overheating!
+If I could drive home any fact for other moms, it would be that if infant overheating happened to me it could happen to anybody!
+My girlfriend and I were constantly checking on her and neither one of us saw any obvious red flags of infant overheating!
 We both thought she was just having a good morning nap after the long night we had had!!!
-I wanted to pass along some things I learned from my experience in hopes I can help mommas just like me!
+I wanted to pass along some things I learned from my infant overheating experience in hopes I can help mommas just like me!
 So here goes the best tips you can use to avoid infant overheating:

 1. TOUCH!
 Always touch the infant when you are checking on them every few minutes.
 Touch their legs, belly, arms and head making sure they are not abnormally warm or profusely sweating.
 If they have fallen asleep, mess with their feet, jiggle their arm and/or rub their belly every few minutes.
 Do they rouse easily?
 Also, listen to their breathing.
 Is it fast or at a normal pace?